-We love cooking with apples.
-These Pork Chops with Apples and Onions are always in our regular dinner rotation during fall season.
-It’s our favorite comfort meal!
+These pork chops with apples and onions are always in our dinner rotation during fall season.
+It’s our favorite fall comfort meal!

-Why we love making these pork chops with apples:
+Why we love making these pork chops with apples and onions:

-- Easy to make: Just a few simple steps to follow.
+- Easy to make: Just a few simple steps and you’ll have dinner ready in just 40 minutes.
+It’s great for weeknights!

 Jump to: